421p/421p.github.io/_posts/2018-03-16-web-scraping-in-browser.md

 {% gist 2f07e80cf1d366b6371448d8c07af68a %}

 We've created a div element and loaded the content of YouTube page into its innerHTML.
-After this, we can simply use a querySelector method and get a list of necessary nodes which we will transform into a list of trend objects(a list of simple object containing 2 properties: video URL and title.
+After this, we can simply use a querySelectorAll method and get a list of necessary nodes which we will transform into a list of trend objects(a list of simple object containing 2 properties: video URL and title.

 The result can be used for rendering something or doing any stuff you’d need.
 In the example below I will just create a list of links.